Psalm 23

 And Jesus’s sacrifice on the cross was the ultimate act of a Good Shepherd.

-To know Psalm 22 just prior adds to our understand of Psalm 23.
+To know Psalm 22 just prior adds to our understanding of Psalm 23.
 Doesn’t it?
-David crying out in fear of being abandoned, only to then acknowledge the faithfulness of the Good Shepherd.
+David cried out in fear of being abandoned, only to then acknowledge the faithfulness of the Good Shepherd.
 The One who never leaves nor abandons His sheep.

 Psalm 23 is probably the most well-known set of verses in the Bible.